 In the tables below, indicate the strategies used in each intercept to divert individuals from the criminal justice system and indicate the counties in the service area where the strategies are applicable.
 List current activities and any plans for the next two years.

-Intercept 0: Community County(s)

-Services Plans for upcoming two years:
+If not applicable, enter N/A.

-Current Programs and Initiatives:

-Crisis Hotline Hidalgo, Cameron &amp; Willacy County Continue contracting to provide this service.
-Mobile Crisis Outreach Team (MCOT) Hidalgo, Cameron &amp; Willacy County Expansion of MCOT team and collaboration with Mental Health Officer Taskforce (MHOT).
+Intercept 0: Community Services Current Programs and Initiatives: County(s) Plans for upcoming two years: Crisis Hotline Hidalgo, Cameron & Willacy County Continue contracting to provide this service.
+Mobile Crisis Outreach Team (MCOT) Hidalgo, Cameron & Willacy County Expansion of MCOT team and collaboration with Mental Health Officer Taskforce (MHOT).

-Intercept 1: Law Enforcement Current Programs and Initiatives: County(s) Plans for upcoming two years: Co-mobilization with Mental Health Deputies Hidalgo, Cameron &amp; Willacy County Expansion of MHOT team.
+Intercept 1: Law Enforcement County(s) Plans for upcoming two years:

+Current Programs and Initiatives: Co-mobilization with Mental Health Deputies Hidalgo, Cameron & Willacy County Expansion of MHOT team.
 Continue collaborating with local law enforcement organizations.
-Training law enforcement staff Hidalgo, Cameron &amp; Willacy County Continue to provide Mental Health First Aid training to local PD personnel.
-Documenting police contacts with persons with mental illness Hidalgo, Cameron &amp; Willacy County Continue to collaborate with local law enforcement organizations and gathering data related to police contacts with persons with mental illness.
-Service linkage and follow-up for individuals who are not hospitalized Hidalgo, Cameron &amp; Willacy County Increase the linkage numbers to try and divert more individuals into treatment settings rather than being rearrested and continuing with legal charges.
-Mental Health Officer Team (MHOT) Hidalgo, Cameron &amp; Willacy County Continue to seek funding opportunities for MHOT positions.
+Training law enforcement staff Hidalgo, Cameron & Willacy County Continue to provide Mental Health First Aid training to local PD personnel.
+Documenting police contacts with persons with mental illness Hidalgo, Cameron & Willacy County Continue to collaborate with local law enforcement organizations and gathering data related to police contacts with persons with mental illness.
+Service linkage and follow-up for individuals who are not hospitalized Hidalgo, Cameron & Willacy County Increase the linkage numbers to try and divert more individuals into treatment settings rather than being rearrested and continuing with legal charges.
+Mental Health Officer Team (MHOT) Hidalgo, Cameron & Willacy County Continue to seek funding opportunities for MHOT positions.